 Writing Crime and Thriller Novels with Graham Bartlett

-Learn to write a killer crime or thriller novel
+Learn to write a compelling crime or thriller novel

-Join tutor Graham Bartlett on our brand new Crime and Thriller writing course!
-You’ll be guided through the art of creating complex characters, building suspense, and crafting thrilling plots.
-From understanding criminal psychology to mastering twists and red herrings, you’ll gain essential tools to captivate your readers and keep them on the edge of their seats.
+Join best-selling author and former police Chief Superintendent Graham Bartlett on our dedicated, genre-specific Writing Crime and Thriller Novels course.
+Over six weeks, you’ll learn the art of creating complex characters, building suspense and crafting thrilling plots.
+From understanding criminal psychology to mastering twists and red herrings, you’ll finish with the tools you need to captivate readers, keeping them on the edge of their seats.

 What’s included in this course?